-In February, 2004, the Company and a foreign sales representative amended a Product Representation Agreement that was originally entered into on April 1, 2003.
+In February 2004, the Company and a foreign sales representative amended a Product Representation Agreement that was originally entered into on April 1, 2003.
 The amendment reduced the commissions to be paid by the Company to the sales representative on certain previously recorded and future sales.
 In the quarter ended March 31, 2004, the Company reduced commission expense by \$129,000 and \$103,000, for commissions previously expensed in 2003 and 2004, respectively.
-Accordingly, selling, general and administrative expense in the accompanying statement of operations for the three months ended March 31, 2004 has been reduced by \$232,000 as a result of this amendment.
+Accordingly, selling, general and administrative expense in the accompanying statement of operations for the nine months ended September 30, 2004 has been reduced by \$232,000 as a result of this amendment.

 In 2003, the Company recorded a charge to cost of sales of approximately \$1,700,000 as a result of inventory market valuation writedowns.
-In the three months ended March 31, 2004, the Company sold certain of the written down inventory and as a result the Company's cost of sales and the related gross profit was favorably impacted by approximately \$700,000.
+In 2004, the Company sold certain of the written down inventory and as a result the Company's cost of sales and the related gross profit was favorably impacted by approximately \$150,000 and \$1,200,000 for the three and nine months ended September 30, 2004, respectively.